DarthXeth/ExData_Plotting1/README.md

-When loading the dataset into R, please consider the following:
+When loading the dataset into R, consider the following:

 * The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).
+It is not
+* a small amount of data.

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.
+* Only data from the dates 2007-02-01 and 2007-02-02 is used.
+* I decided to try to read in only those dates rather than subsetting
+* the entire dataset

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* Obviously it was indeed useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.